Seminary: The Traditional Option…

 But what about the rest of us?

-The CUA offers a college level education program, designed to expose you to every area of a traditional seminary education—except Greek & Hebrew.
+The CUA offers a two-part, college level education program, designed to expose you to every area of a traditional seminary education—except Greek & Hebrew.
 It satisfies the educational requirement for CUA ordination (and has been accepted elsewhere too).
 While it’s not as lengthy or deep as traditional seminary, it’s serious studying: Thousands of pages of reading, and hundreds of pages of writing.
-You’ll compare and contrast differing interpretations, agree and disagree with famous scholars, intern with local mentors, and graduate confident in your academic experience.
+You’ll compare and contrast differing interpretations, agree and disagree with famous scholars, take a local internship, and graduate confident in your academic experience.

 If you are looking towards ordination, the second set builds-on what you learned in the first set; and you will then choose a concentration in either congregational ministry, or chaplaincy.
 Your exact course requirements will vary, but this page will give you a good idea what to expect:

 Christian Universalist Scholar – the starter set, includes courses like:

 - New Testament